 More than 200 photographs from these series are complemented by texts from acclaimed photographer and filmmaker Edward Burtynsky and curator Tom Smart, and a personal text by Johnson’s long-time partner, Lucie Bergeron-Johnson.

-For bulk orders of 15 or more copies, please send an enquiry
+For bulk orders, please send an enquiry

 here.